WineLog keeps a record of wines that you have tried

 Kim Coleman, Founder & Designer

 Kim Coleman graduated from Villanova University, Villanova, PA, in 2006, with a B.S. in Business Administration.
 While still in college, Kim maintained a lead role in the Stranger Studios team, greatly expanding the company's service line to include other graphic design services, including logo development, e-newsletters, and various printed media.
 Kim keeps her eyes on the world, always looking for interesting business opportunities in every situation that life presents.

 Bill Loftus is a serial entrepreneur and president of Gestalt.
 In his role as CEO of WineLog, Bill uses his technology expertise, business savvy and passion for wine to enhance our social networking community's increasingly popular position in the wine space.
 Loftus is recognized regionally and nationally as a successful technology entrepreneur.

 WineLog Blog features the following authors.
 Please show you appreciation by visiting their personal blogs or by posting comments on their articles.

 - Ward Kadel - @drXeNo is the founder of Vinopanion wine blog, the West Coast Ambassador & Staff Blogger for WineLog.net and Le Wine Buff for Bordeaux.com (CIVB).
 He will try any and all wines and tends to write about the parts of his life that include wine...like virtually all of it!
-He and his wife grew up in Napa and Sonoma and they still live nearby in the Bay Area.
+He and his wife grew up in Napa and Sonoma and they still live in the Napa Valley.
 View Ward's WineLog and check out the wines he's recommended with his WKBadges.
 Follow him on Twitter and Like Vinopanion on Facebook.
 Contact him: "Ward at WineLog.net".
 Ward happily accepts samples but does not guarantee a review, positive or negative.